jlw123199/JavaRD/README.md

 # JavaRD
 This is a hub of Java Program.
+It include codes, documents, and etc.